-Cycling is big news in Worcester city and is growing in popularity with hobbyists and serious cyclists alike.
+Cycling is big news in Worcester city and is growing in popularity.
 The historic city is ideal for travel by bike, with a number of routes to choose from.
 A stunning bridge over the River Severn at Diglis makes it easy to cross the river and creates a picturesque circular route around the riverside whether you are commuting to work or spending some quality time with friends and family.

 The city has excellent links with other districts in the region as well as the National Cycle Network.
 Within just a few minutes bike ride, you can have escaped the hustle and bustle and be deep in the heart of the countryside with all its breath-taking scenery.